Who is Nkosana Makate? All about the ‘Please-Call-Me’ inventor, his net worth and personal life

 How did Makate invent please call me?

-It is believed that Vodacom has earned over R205 billion in revenue since the PCM service was launched in 2001.
-However, the exact amount has not been revealed by the telecom.
+Vodacom is believed to have earned over R205 billion (about $10.9 billion) in revenue since the PCM service was launched in 2001.
+However, the telecom has not revealed the exact amount.
+Nkosane Makate's net worth is not yet declared.

 How much did Nkosana Makate get from Vodacom?